parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net.OPC/README.md

 ## <a name="basic"></a> Basic Concept

-Siemens Protocal is derived by Profibus and Profinet.
+OPC Protocal implements OPC DA and OPC UA protocal.

 ## <a name="address"></a> Address Mapping